 Ring in the New Year on Mackinac Island

-The Arnold Line will run a ferry to the island if the lake isn’t frozen.
+Star Line Mackinac Island Ferry Service will run a boat to the island if the lake isn’t frozen.
 Otherwise, you can get to the island via plane.
 On a typical New Year’s Eve, one or two downtown restaurants will be open, serving a special, festive menu.
 Also, a handful of hotels will be accepting guests.

 The highlight of the night is the Great Turtle Drop, for which a 70-pound, fiberglass turtle covered in lights is dropped much like the ball in Times Square to ring in the new year.